What Is a Ganglion Cyst?

 Follow medical advice after treatment to reduce the risk of recurrence.

-For a healthy individual, an insurance policy with a sum insured of ₹5-10 lakh should cover treatment, hospitalisation, and post-operative care without burning a hole in the pocket.
+The sum assured of health insurance for ganglion cyst surgery would vary depending on your specific condition and treatment needed, as well as the location.
+For a healthy individual, an insurance policy with a sum assured of ₹5-10 lakh should cover the treatment, hospitalisation, and post-operative care.

 FAQs